99degree/linux/README.md

 The development machine is a XiaoMi redmi note 9 pro int'l version.
 Currently the working branch is based on latest code of Linus's public tree with my own periodic merge into local change and git rebase for every push.

+Github action manually build with latest 'next' branch weekly for test use, please find it useful.

 ## Tested good:
 ```
 UFS